Arrests at Gasparilla in 2023

 - fifteen (15) arrests were for boating under the influence.

-The number of BUI cases were about the same as last year’s Gasparilla.
-This is the first year that Florida Fish and Wildlife Conservation Commission (FWC) officers were wearing body cameras so everything should all details concerning the arrest should be available by video this year.
+The number of arrests for BUI were about the same as last year’s Gasparilla.
+This was the first year that Florida Fish and Wildlife Conservation Commission (FWC) officers were wearing body worn cameras (BWCs).

 Law enforcement officers reported shooting a pit bull when it charged at and bit a horse on mounted patrol duty during the parade on Bayshore Boulevard.